Your Barrie distribution floor moves pallets in minutes, but NetSuite still thinks the order shipped yesterday

 Exactly what you get

 You get an ERP that matches how a Highway 400 distribution business actually runs: demand forecasting that knows your summer spike before it hits, a same-day GTA fulfillment path that isn't bolted on as an exception, and one inventory number that merges your warehouse, overflow storage, and 3PL feeds.
-It connects to the systems around it, so your inventory management software, warehouse management system, and business intelligence dashboards all read from the same truth instead of arguing with each other.
+It connects to the systems around it, so your inventory management software, warehouse management system, and business intelligence (BI) dashboards all read from the same truth instead of arguing with each other.

 How to choose a developer in Barrie